cmartinezal/REST-API/README.md

 There are three groups of enpoints grouped by entity, Users, Superheores and Superpowers.

-- *Users* Manages users that have access to to the secured API endpoints
+- **Users:** Manages the users that have access to to the secured API endpoints
-- *Superheores* Manages the superheroes and their assigned superpowers
+- **Superheroes:** Manages the superheroes and their assigned superpowers
-- *Superpowers* Manages the superpowers that will be assigned to the superheroes
+- **Superpowers:** Manages the superpowers that will be assigned to the superheroes

 ## Example: Get all superheroes